jamesplease/materialish/docs/src/components/index.md

 # Introduction

-Materialish is a set of React components that are loosely inspired by [Material Design](https://material.io/).
+Materialish is a collection of React components that are loosely inspired by [Material Design](https://material.io/).

 ## Installation